 But the ram gives us the answer.
 The ram?

 Genesis 22:13.
 And Abraham lifted up his eyes and looked, and behold, behind him was a ram, caught in a thicket by his horns.
 And Abraham went and took the ram and offered it up as a burnt offering instead of his son.

 Genesis 22 is a test, but less of devotion and more of dependency.
-On Mount Moriah, we are reminded of what it means to be alive.
-What it means to live as a human rather than as a god.
-To be human is to be fully dependent upon God.
+On Mount Moriah, we are reminded that to be human is to be fully dependent upon God.
 After years of walking with God, Abraham has proven his devotion.
 But does Abraham understand his need for dependence upon God for salvation no matter how “good” he’s been?
 Does he understand his need for a sacrifice?
 Yes, God is his friend, but is God also his savior?

 Mount Moriah makes the need of Abraham very clear.
-Isaac was not Abraham’s greatest need.
+An heir was not Abraham’s greatest need.
 Barrenness was not Abraham and Sarah’s biggest problem.
 And Isaac is not their savior.
 In his willingness to sacrifice Isaac, Abraham proves he understands this.
 He understands his dependence upon a substitute.

 But it’s not Isaac.